musalbas/address-spoofing-poc/README.md

 You can try a [live demo](http://musalbas.github.io/address-spoofing-poc/) but note that you may have to try it a few times for it to work.
 There's a connection timing condition involved.
 However if you clone the repo locally, it should work 100% of the time.

-(According to the [original publication](http://seclists.org/fulldisclosure/2015/Jun/108), this was reported to Google but they shrugged it off as a non-vulnerability.)
+**According to the [original publication](http://seclists.org/fulldisclosure/2015/Jun/108), this was reported to Google but it was shrugged off as a non-vulnerability.**